nofesmit/kristof-reka-wedding-website/README.md

 - using npm and gulp to copy some vendor resources
 - update bootstrap to 5
 - latest jquery from npm
-- npm not used and commited
+- npm_modules not used in production and not commited

+# TODO
+- remove unused CSS and scripts, from project and from package.json

 # Getting Started